Military dictatorship of Chile: Spain

 Francoist Spain had enjoyed warm relations with Chile while Allende was in power.
 Pinochet admired and was very much influenced by Francisco Franco, but Franco's successors had a cold attitude towards Pinochet as they did not want to be linked to him.
 When Pinochet traveled to the funeral of Francisco Franco in 1975, the President of France Valéry Giscard d'Estaing pressured the Spanish government to refuse Pinochet to be at the crowning of Juan Carlos I of Spain by letting Spanish authorities know that Giscard would not be there if Pinochet was present.
 Juan Carlos I personally called Pinochet to let him know he was not welcome at his crowning.

 While in Spain Pinochet is reported to have met with Stefano Delle Chiaie in order to plan the killing of Carlos Altamirano, the Secretary General of the Socialist Party of Chile.

 From 1974 to 1977 General Francisco Gorigoitía Herrera, a staunch supporter of Franco, was the Chilean ambassador to Spain.

 In 1978 Spain voted in the United Nations General Assembly condemning human rights abuses in Chile.

 With democracy restored in Spain and Felipe González elected prime minister in 1982, Spain took a special interest in the incipient process of the Chilean transition to democracy.

-Foreign aid
+Foreign aid, commerce and embargoes

+The United States senator Edward "Ted" Kennedy promoted an arms embargo against Latin American military dictatorships, affecting Chile during a period of strong regional tension with its neighbors.

 The previous drop in foreign aid during the Allende years was immediately reversed following Pinochet's ascension; Chile received US$322.8 million in loans and credits in the year following the coup.
-There was considerable international condemnation of the military regime's human rights record, a matter that the United States expressed concern over as well after Orlando Letelier's 1976 assassination in Washington DC.(Kennedy Amendment, later International Security Assistance and Arms Export Control Act of 1976).
+There was considerable international condemnation of the military regime's human rights record, a matter that the United States expressed concern over as well after Orlando Letelier's 1976 assassination in Washington DC.
+(Kennedy Amendment, later International Security Assistance and Arms Export Control Act of 1976).

+Among the countries that sold arms to Chile during the United States embargo imposed under the Kennedy Amendment were Rhodesia, Francoist Spain (under Francisco Franco), South Africa (under the apartheid regime), Brazil, India, South Korea, China and Israel, which also sold aircraft and weapons to Argentina during the Beagle conflict and the Falklands War.

+In addition to domestic arms production by FAMAE, Chilean businessman Carlos Cardoen began manufacturing weapons such as cluster bombs from 1977 onwards, reportedly at the request of Pinochet in the context of the U.S. arms embargo.

+Cardoen later sold weapons to Saddam Hussein in Iraq and to Libya, leading the United States to issue an extradition request against him in the 1990s.

+U.S.M.C.
+Lieutenant Colonel Patrick J. Ryan discussed the Chilean coup and the Kennedy Amendment in his 1976 book titled "Allende's Chile: 1000 Bungled Days", stating: